SvenMuth/Chip8Interpreter/README.md

     $ make

 ## Usage
-    ./Chip8Interpreter  [cycle time (ms)] [instructions per cycle] /path/to/rom
+    ./Chip8Interpreter  [cycle time (ms)] [instructions per frame] /path/to/rom

 - Cycle time: Time per cycle.
 By default set to 16ms
-- Instructions per cycle: The amount of instructions which are run in one cycle.
+- Instructions per frame: The amount of instructions which are run in one cycle.
 By default set to 11
 - Path: A path to a ROM has to be specified

 ## Keypad